SHLOK333/bharinch-swap/README.md

-# bharinch-swap
+# EKINCH

-cardano swaap done using lop
+cardano atomic swap bidirectional
+Escrow contract on the EVM side should be deployed using Limit Order Protocol's "fillOrderArgs" done in the evm side of the contracts